500 hour Yoga Alliance Trained Yoga Teacher

 My Yoga Journey.

-Following my university studies in English Literature, I took a trip to Costa Rica where I completed my Yoga Alliance 200 hour Yoga Teacher Training in Vinyasa Flow Yoga.
+Following my university studies in English Literature, I took an incredible life changing trip to Costa Rica where I completed my Yoga Alliance 200 hour Yoga Teacher Training in Hatha and Vinyasa Flow Yoga.
 I lived and studied at the yoga farm: an eco yoga project in sustainable permaculture.
 It was here, that I truly discovered how good our bodies and mind are supposed to feel.

 Two years later I was ready to delve deeper into new way of teaching and studying yoga.
 I was interested in a more embodied approach to yoga rather than just technical alignment.
 I completed my 200 hour Embodied Flow Teacher Training in Bali studying under Tara Judelle and Scott Lyons.
 Embodied flow is an integrative blend of hatha yoga, somatics, mind-body centring, movement meditations, tantric philosophy, and science.
 It elicits the experience of stepping into flow as meditation in action.

 Yin and Meditation

 In the past few years I have become more curious about slower, softer yoga practices to physically and mentally balance out my love of dynamic flow classes.
 I was particuarly interested in the science behind the physiological and phychological benefits of yin and meditation which led me to complete my 60 hour training in yin yoga and mediation in Peru with Yoga Medicine’s Tiffany Cruikshank and Rashmir Bashmir.
 In a yin yoga class poses are held for 3 - 8 minutes each.
 Physically it targets the fascia tissue to release deep held tension.
 Mentally yin yoga allows to observe, go inwards and find stillness.